spazznolo/spazznolo.github.io/_posts/2023-06-04-goalie-performance-4.md

 </p>
 <p>
 <h5>Adjusting for Age</h5>
-What do we mean by "adjusting" for age?
-Well, as a goalie progresses through his life, our expectations of him change.
-We do not expect a 15 year old goalie to play well in the NHL; we do not expect a 45 year old play well either.
-In between this, our expectations of the goalie increases up to a certain point (shown above to potentially be around age 27), and then decreases again for, well, forever.
-It follows that if a goalie starts his NHL career at 18 and faces 1000 shots, we have a different expectation of how many saves he should make than if he faced those shots starting his career at age 25.
-This is a definite shortcoming of the empirical Bayes strategy outlined in the 4th post.
+The above plot confirms the intuition that expectations for goalies depends on age.
+It follows that if a goalie starts his NHL career at 18 and faces 1000 shots, we have a different expectation of how many saves he should make than if he faced those same shots starting his career at age 25.
+This is a definite shortcoming of the empirical Bayes strategy outlined in the first post.
 </p>
 <p>
 The cleanest way to adjust for age would be to bake it into the already created adjustment for the probability of a shot being a goal.
 Taking the smoothed age curve presented above, we set the peak (age 27) as the standard and adjust for all other ages, so that, for example, an xFSV% of 0.940 at age 27 is 0.94000 - 0.00118 = 0.93882 at age 23 and 0.94000 - 0.00513 = 0.93487 at age 38.